 19 Sep 2017

 Sadler-Smith (2001) wrote a detailed paper to investigate the notion of innovation in cognitive style.
-Cognitive style may be defined as an individual’s inherent way of organizing and processing information.
-It is independent of cognitive ability and may have an important bearing on individual performance within and across organizational settings, for example in the areas of vocational and occupational preferences, management competence, performance, training, development and organizational learning.
-The best style becomes a more habitual and observable behavior.
+Cognitive style may be defined as an individual’s inherent way of organising and processing information.
+It is independent of cognitive ability and may have an important bearing on individual performance within and across organisational settings, for example in the areas of vocational and occupational preferences, management competence, performance, training, development and organisational learning.
+The best style becomes a more habitual and observable behaviour.

 Sadler-Smith’s Cognitive Styles

 - Intuition-Analysis: The argument lies between the two hemispheres of the brain.
 The tendency is for one ‘hemisphere’ to dominate thinking and behaviour.
 The right brain functions (intuition, simultaneity, receptivity, imagination and impulsivity) are those which characterise entrepreneurial behaviour.
 Described by Slater and Narver as having high tolerance of risk, pro-activeness, receptivity to innovation and a resistance to norms.
 ‘Left brain’ functions, on the other hand, signal project leading-type roles (planning and coordinating various activities to achieve a goal).
 The Cognitive Style Index (CSI) developed by Allison and Hayes is a self-report type questionnaire consisting of 38 items, it is a psychometric measure, each item has choices like ‘true’, ‘uncertain’, ‘false’ as response options.
 Armstrong (1999) extended the list to 54. the higher the score the more analytical and less intuitive an individual’s style, and vice versa.